Content Navigation

 We may disclose the information to the Department of Justice for civil and criminal litigation and to other federal agencies, as provided by law.

-We may disclose it to cities, states, the District of Columbia, and U.S. commonwealths or possessions to carry out their tax laws.
+We may disclose it to cities, states, the District of Columbia, and U.S. commonwealths or territories to carry out their tax laws.
 We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.

 If you do not file a return, do not give the information asked for, or give fraudulent information, you may be charged penalties and be subject to criminal prosecution.